Last Updated on 8 January, 2021 by Veronica

 This city serves you very well as a base to get to know the north of Portugal.

 Spend at least two days visiting Porto.
-It’s a very very beautiful city with a lot of personalities.
+It’s a very, very beautiful city with a lot of charm.
 The truth was that I was surprised when we visited it the first time.
-In the link, you have all the information needed to visit the city.
+You have all the information needed to visit the city in the link.

 Porto has a lot of places to see and things to do.
 You have to visit its bridges, the cathedral, the castle, the wineries, the Church and the Clergy Tower, the Mercado do Bolhão, the Lello and Irmao bookstore, the Stock Exchange Palace, the church of San Francisco, and much more.

-If you are traveling by camper van or with a tent, there are well-equipped campsites with very reasonable prices.
+If you travel by camper van or with a tent, there are well-equipped campsites with very reasonable prices.

 Barcelos, Braga, Bom Jesus do monte and Guimarães

-For the third day, I propose a short side trip or a 1-day road trip.
-You leave Porto from the north and visit Viana do Castelo, Barcelos, Braga, Bom Jesus do monte and Guimarães.
+I propose a short side trip or a 1-day road trip for the third day.
+You leave Porto from the north and visit Viana do Castelo, Barcelos, Braga, Bom Jesus do Monte and Guimarães.

-Visit Barcelos because it has an archaeological museum outdoors and because it is where the legend of the pilgrim and the rooster originates, which makes that famous black and the red rooster the symbol of Portugal.
+Visit Barcelos because it has an outdoor archaeological museum and is where the legend of the pilgrim and the rooster originates, making that famous black and red rooster the symbol of Portugal.

 - Read: What to see in Guimaraes

-Visit Braga because it became one of the three capitals of Lusitania and its center and old town are fantastic for an enjoyable promenade.
+Visit Braga because it has become one of the three capitals of Lusitania, and its center and old town are fantastic for an enjoyable promenade.
 It’s a city with a history that’s present in its streets.
 I’ll tell you in detail, too.

 Bom Jesus do Monte is one of the most visited places of pilgrimage in all of Portugal and is also beautiful.
 It’s a must!